-Two new cells, each haploid in their DNA, but with 2 copies, are the result of meiosis I. Again, althgough there are 2 alleles for each gene, they are on sister chromatid copies of each other.
+Two new cells, each haploid in their DNA, but with 2 copies, are the result of meiosis I. Again, although there are 2 alleles for each gene, they are on sister chromatid copies of each other.
 These are therefore considered haploid cells.
 These cells take a short rest before entering the second division of meiosis, meiosis II.

 Phases of Meiosis II

-Prophase II resembles prophase I. The nuclear envelopes disappears and centrioles are formed.
+Prophase II resembles prophase I. The nuclear envelopes disappear and centrioles are formed.
 Microtubules extend across the cell to connect to the kinetochores of individual chromatids, connected by centromeres.
 The chromosomes begin to get pulled toward the metaphase plate.

 Now resembling mitosis, the chromosomes line up with their centromeres on the metaphase plate.
 One sister chromatid is on each side of the metaphase plate.
 At this stage, the centromeres are still attached by the protein cohesin.

 The sister chromatids separate.
-They are now called sister chromosomes, and are pulled toward the centrioles.
+They are now called sister chromosomes and are pulled toward the centrioles.
 This separation marks the final division of the DNA.
 Unlike the first division, this division is known as an equational division, because each cell ends up with the same quantity of chromosomes as when the division started, but with no copies.